 More policies to come, as needed.

 This serves as my personal/professional blog.
-I write about zines and alternative press publications in libraries, cataloging, library activism, open source technology applications and culture, and lolcats.
+I write about zines and alternative press publications in libraries, cataloging, library activism, and cats.

 I also review books and zines and occasionally publicize events.